iov-one/weave/docs/design/queries.rst

 As we see above, the request format doesn't actually define what possible types are for either ``Path`` or ``Data`` and leaves it up to the application.
-This is good for a generic query interface, but to allow better code reuse between weave extenstions, as well as ease of development of weave clients, we define a standard here for all weave modules.
+This is good for a generic query interface, but to allow better code reuse between weave extensions, as well as ease of development of weave clients, we define a standard here for all weave modules.